Rigidity properties of the cotangent complex: Cotangent modules

 \begin{chunk} The results above can be restated geometrically.
 Let $f\colon X\to Y$ be a morphism of locally noetherian schemes.
 Illusie \cite{Illusie:1971} associates to $f$ a cotangent complex $\cotan f$ in the derived category of quasi-coherent sheaves on $X$, from which we obtain the cotangent homology functors

-By \cite[3.1.1]{Illusie:1971} the vanishing of the cotangent homology functors can be detected on an open affine cover of $X$.
+By \cite{Illusie:1971}*{3.1.1} the vanishing of the cotangent homology functors can be detected on an open affine cover of $X$.
 Hence, it follows immediately from Corollary~\ref{ch:Quillen} that if $f$ is locally of finite flat dimension and $\aqh n YX- =0$ for some $n\geq 1$ then $f$ is locally complete intersection.

-Now assume further that $f$ is essentially of finite type, and that $X$ has enough vector bundles (locally free sheaves); see \cite[1.2]{Orlov:2004}.
+Now assume further that $f$ is essentially of finite type, and that $X$ has enough vector bundles (locally free sheaves); see \cite{Orlov:2004}*{1.2}.
 The cotangent complex $\cotan f$ can then be represented as a bounded below complex $P$ of vector bundles.
 We define the $n$th cotangent sheaf of $f$ to be

 In this context we cannot assert that $\cotam n f$ is well-defined up to vector bundle summands.
 Instead we consider $\cotam n f$ as an object in the \emph{singularity category} $\dsing X$ of Buchweitz \cite{Buchweitz:1986} and Orlov \cite{Orlov:2004}.
 Indeed, if $P\to P'$ is a quasi-isomorphism to another bounded below complex of vector bundles representing $\cotan f$, then the induced map on the relevant cokernels has a perfect cone by \ref{ch:cotandef}, and is therefore an isomorphism in $\dsing X$.
+Finally, applying Theorem~\ref{th:cotam} locally yields the following statement:

-Finally, applying Theorem~\ref{th:cotam} locally yields the following statement: If $f$ is locally of finite flat dimension and $\cotam n f \simeq 0$ in $\dsing X$ for some $n\geq 1$ then $f$ is locally complete intersection.
+\begin{theorem} If $f\colon X\to Y$ is a morphism of locally noetherian schemes, essentially of finite type and locally of finite flat dimension, and if $\cotam n f \simeq 0$ in $\dsing X$ for some $n\geq 1$ then $f$ is locally complete intersection. \end{theorem}

 \end{chunk}

 \begin{bibdiv} \begin{biblist}

 \bib{Andre:1970}{article}{ author={Andr\'{e}, M.}, title={L'alg\`ebre de Lie d'un anneau local}, language={French}, conference={ title={Symposia Mathematica, Vol. IV}, address={INDAM, Rome}, date={1968/69}, }, book={ publisher={Academic Press, London}, }, date={1970}, pages={337--375}, review={\MR{0276302}}, }